kresimir71/buhtla/README.md

     /* Given an alternative any occurance of ? is simplified by replacing the alternative by two new alternatives of the same rule.
 The original alternative is removed.
     Any occurance of * is simplified by replacing the alternative by two new alternatives of the same rule and adding two new rules.
 The original alternative is removed.
     Any occurance of + is simplified by replacing the alternative by a new alternative of the same rule and adding two new rules.
 The original alternative is removed.
-    The rules added in * and + cases are of the same structure to each other, i.e. the same trick works the for both.
+    The rules added in * and + cases are of the same structure to each other, i.e. the same trick works for both.

     call like
     simplifyAlternative(ProcessedPart,alt A, N,SimplifiedAlternative, AdditionalAlternatives, AdditionalRules)